dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere-world.md

 ## What to know first with this World of tree sphere models in three.js

 This is a post on a three.js project example in which I am creating a main world module that makes use of another model that is used to create an instance of a crude tree module that I worked out in another post.
-In this post I am making use of a while lot of features to work with in three.js, but for the most part I am sticking to using just built in geometries, and materials, and not doing anything to off the rails.
-Still this is not a post that is intended for developers that are new to three.js, and even if you have some experience with three.js there are still a few things that you might want to brush up on before reading more on this example.
+In this post I am making use of a whole lot of features to work with in three.js, but for the most part I am sticking to using just built in geometries, and materials, and not doing anything to off the rails.

+Still this is not a [post that is intended for developers that are new to three.js](/2018/04/04/threejs-getting-started/), and even if you have some experience with three.js there are still a few things that you might want to brush up on before reading more on this example.

 ### Version numbers matter with three.js